happner/f--l/readme.md

 expect(noFoolLikeA.matches('*/short','/test/complex/and/long')).to.be(false);
 expect(noFoolLikeA.matches('/test*/short','/test/complex/and/short/')).to.be(false);

-//for more folling around, have a look at the tests
+//for more f***ing around, have a look at the tests

 ```